juliusbaechle/QArduino/readme.md

-This is a library to simplify parallel tasks by using non preemptive scheduling and implements signals to use the observer pattern like in Qt
+Simplify parallel tasks by using non preemptive scheduling and use signals like in Qt to use the observer pattern

 Installation